PhilipClarke1/PhilipClarke1/README.md

 ### Hi there 👋

-* Currently pursuing MS Information Systems & Operations Management at the Univeristy of Flordia.
+* Currently pursuing MS Information Systems & Operations Management at the Univeristy of Florida.
    * Graduating Decemeber 2025
    * Rollins College Graduate.
 Computer Science and Business Management
 * 📫 How to reach me